 Maple-Walnut Oatmeal Cookies

-Maple and oatmeal are a satisfying pair, especially when enriched with brown sugar.
-Coconut adds another taste and texture.
+Maple and oatmeal are a satisfying pair, especially when enriched with brown sugar and shredded coconut.

 - 1 1/2 cups old-fashioned oatmeal